-There is an undeniable mobility to recovery.
-Moving forward in your path to health and healing requires an inertia.
-From rate of recovery, the very speed and velocity required to push life’s pash setbacks, to identifying a sustainable pace, is a space and feat that requires a high level of self-awareness and knowledge of your diagnosis.
+There is undeniable mobility to recovery.
+Moving forward in your path to health and healing requires inertia.
+From the rate of recovery, the very speed and velocity required to push life’s pash setbacks, to identifying a sustainable pace, is a space and feat that requires a high level of self-awareness and knowledge of your diagnosis.

 Depending on your diagnosis, trauma history, and triggers, you will need to get to know how to lock on to a path which will hurl you towards better health, and avoid the undertow of relapse.
 This is a tightrope, and walking the line necessitates discipline, wisdom and lived experience.